thongtech/go-legacy-win7/README.md

    - Outside of `GOPATH/src`, these commands can use module-aware mode when appropriate.

 3. **Compatibility Notes**
-   Please be aware that some newer Go features may not be fully compatible with Windows 7.
+   Please be aware that some newer Go features may not be fully compatible with Windows 7 or Windows Server 2008 R2.
 We try to maintain as much functionality as possible, but some limitations may exist.

 ## Changes in Each Release

 Every release includes the following modifications:

-- Restored Windows 7 support by reverting [693def1](https://github.com/golang/go/commit/693def151adff1af707d82d28f55dba81ceb08e1)
+- Restored Windows 7 and Windows Server 2008 R2 support by reverting [693def1](https://github.com/golang/go/commit/693def151adff1af707d82d28f55dba81ceb08e1)
-  - The Windows binary provided here also supports Windows 7
+  - The Windows binary provided here also supports Windows 7 and Windows Server 2008 R2
 - Restored deprecated `go get` behaviour for use outside modules (reverted [de4d503](https://github.com/golang/go/commit/de4d50316fb5c6d1529aa5377dc93b26021ee843))
 - Includes all improvements and bug fixes from the corresponding upstream Go release